build-on-aws/content/tutorials/application-integration-patterns/point-to-point-messaging-with-sqs/index.md

 - **Fault tolerance:** Asynchronous messaging provides fault tolerance by decoupling the producers and consumers of messages.
 If one application or component fails, messages can be stored for future processing once the system is back online, ensuring that no data is lost.

 ### Cons
-- Complexity: Implementing the asynchronous point-to-point messaging pattern can be more complex compared to other integration patterns, requiring additional message handling logic.
+- **Complexity:** Implementing the asynchronous point-to-point messaging pattern can be more complex compared to other integration patterns, requiring additional message handling logic.
-- Message dependencies and deduplication: Managing dependencies between messages and ensuring proper message deduplication can be challenging in an asynchronous messaging system.
+- **Message dependencies and possible duplication:** Managing dependencies between messages and ensuring proper message deduplication can be challenging in an asynchronous messaging system.
 It requires careful design and implementation to handle potential issues such as message order, message duplicates, and message processing dependencies.
-- Increased latency: Asynchronous messaging introduces a delay between sending a message and receiving a response, as the processing of messages may take longer.
+- **Increased latency:** Asynchronous messaging introduces a delay between sending a message and receiving a response, as the processing of messages may take longer.
 This delay can impact real-time interactions and might not be suitable for applications requiring immediate feedback.

-When making architectural decisions, it is important to consider these trade-offs and choose the communication pattern that aligns best with your specific requirements and constraints.
+When making architectural decisions, it is always important to consider these trade-offs and choose the communication pattern that aligns best with your specific requirements and constraints.
 Many modern applications rely on multiple integration patterns, including asynchronous point-to-point messaging, as well as synchronous request-response, and event-based communication.

 But now, let's start the tutorial and learn how to implement this pattern using AWS Lambda and Amazon SQS.